The Best Sides to Eat With Your Alaskan King Crab Legs

 Sometimes the simple option is the best one.
 A nice, crunchy green salad on the side can help fill in the gaps of your meal without taking too much away from the star of the show.
 Or, if you’re feeling creative, pair your crab legs with a Caesar salad for more garlicky goodness.

 If you’re planning on eating a substantial amount of crab, you may want to keep the sides light with just some roasted vegetables.
-Drizzle a little olive oil over broccoli, asparagus or Brussels sprouts and put in the oven on 400 degrees F until crispy.
+Drizzle a little olive oil over broccoli, asparagus or Brussels sprouts and put in the oven on 400° F until crispy.

 We know, we know.
 Steak isn’t necessarily a side.
 But can we really have a list of the best foods to eat with crab legs and not mention surf and turf?
 No, we cannot, and our friends at Market House can help with that.

 Macaroni and Cheese

 While it’s generally lobster that gets combined with everyone’s favorite cheesy noodles, crab meat also goes exceptionally well with this savory side.